This must read report will teach you everything you need to know about the “Tenant Fees Act” and how to avoid incurring huge potential fines - - - - -

 Public opinion is never on the side of landlords.
 And so any lobbying of the UK government by groups such as shelter will eventually bring about changes - as it has with this act.

-However we think that these changes have gone too far in the favour of tenants - and will cost the vast majority of landlords who are in the business of providing clean, safe accommodation to tenants - extra money to go about performing their business.
+However we think that these changes have gone too far in the favour of tenants - and will cost the vast majority of landlords extra money to go about performing their business.

 Some landlords may ultimately decide this extra layer of bureaucracy - and increased risk of fines - means it isn't worth being a landlord anymore.

 Some landlords may even decide to quit the business.
-Which of course doesn't help the rental housing shortage of UK plc one bit.
+Which of course doesn't help the UK rental housing shortage.

 It will cost landlords extra money to "protect themselves from bad tenants."

-I mean why should tenants care a damn anyway?
+I mean why should tenants care anyway?
 Because successive laws now give TENANTS more and more protection.
 And these same laws mean LANDLORDS have less and less protection.